 First, what is panic hardware?
 It is a door component that was designed to allow fast and unencumbered exit from a doorway.
 Panic hardware is typically found on hallway doors to aid in the smoke, fire or heat control of a hotel, hospital, or office building.
 In addition, it can be found on the exit doors of most high traffic buildings such as movie theatres, large arena complexes, or restaurants.
 Panic hardware is necessary in almost any place where swift evacuation from a building may be the difference between life and death.
 The most basic device is a stand-alone piece of hardware that provides egress only.
+More information about evacuation, exit routes and door access you can visit The United States Department Of Labor, Occupational Safety and Health Administration, Evacuation & Shelter-in-Place.

 The most vital aspect of all panic devices is that no special knowledge is required to use them.
 One simply pushes a rod or a bar, causing the latch mechanism to retract.
 The person can then push the door open and exit the building.
 These types of devices function differently than a typical door lock, in that they are designed to allow exit without the use of a key or any rotary motion of any kind.
 They are typically installed in the path of travel toward the exit of a building or controlled corridor.
 These devices are supposed to be equally suitable for the usage of both handicapped and able-bodied individuals.
 Most modern panic devices are commonly referred to as “Crash-Bars”.
 This piece of hardware is generally made up of a flat integral component that when pushed against, retracts a latch mechanism.